Are Phuket Beaches the most beautiful in South East Asia?

 If you say Phuket, many will say Patong Beach.

-This is probably the most famous beach in Phuket, maybe from all of Thailand.
+This is probably the most famous beach in Phuket, maybe from all over Thailand.
 Here it is about seeing and being seen.
 It’s a great place for those who want nightlife, shopping, and restaurants galore!
 However, it can be quite crowded with tourists during peak season.

 It is non-stop morning to night, Jet’s Ski’s, Parasailing, banana boat rides, beach vendors, massage, and just about anything else you can think of you will find right here.
 Patong is most popular with young people who visit the beach clubs along the beach and the infamous Bangla road as soon as it gets dark.
 You will see families and older people on the beach but the age group here is definitely sub 45.
 During the High Season once or twice a week there will be a massive cruise ship delivering a day-tripper from Singapore and around the World.